ShunyiZhao/SoftWareEandGroupProject/Web/README.md

    }
 }
 ```
+This is the login message communication after initialization, it originates from inside the Web Application.

 Due to the small dimension of the game, the current administrator account does not need to be registered.
 The administrator account is fixed at **mz19460@bristol.ac.uk**, password **1234567**.

 The web application will  ask Login  information from MQTT server if matched.